Information on 1927 era ex sleeping car AA1618

 The other three cars, Aa's 1616, 1618 and 1621 survived into heritage ownership.
 This was probably due to the fact that they were rebuilt in the early 1970's to 64 seat suburban carriages (our car Aa1618 being returned to service in her second career in April 1972).
 Class leader 1616, and 1621 were written off in June and August 1981respectively and subsequently sold to the New Zealand Army for use at their Hopuhopu base near Ngaruawahia for reportedly antiterrorist training!
 Eventually Aa's 1616 and 1621 found their way to Pukeoware on the Glenbrook Vintage Railway in 1986 for possible restoration.
 Meanwhile Aa1618 went onto better things.

 Based in Wellington as part of the capital's "subby" fleet, this 1927 graduate from Petone Workshops was last used by the NZR on the 4pm Paekakariki carriage train on 7th August 1982, and subsequently written off later that month.
 Purchased by Steam Inc. shortly after in October 1982 and used a few times in excursion service, Aa1618 began her third career with its selection to become our now well known buffet/souvenir/crew car in 1984.

-Steam Incorporated is indebted to the late John Herbert for providing information contained in this article.
+Steam Incorporated is indebted to the late John Herbert and the late Reid McNaught for providing information contained in this feature.